liamhieuvu/blogs-on-hashnode/cl7wct1zn09kyx9nv2z5a1d1z.md

 # mariadb:10.6.4-focal   3306/tcp, 33060/tcp    dev-db-1
 ```

-# Setup WP and create a post
+# Setup and create a post

 + Access to http://localhost:8000/ and setup admin user